 Will it hurt?

-Hormonal changes might leave your vagina dry and tender, especially if you're breast-feeding.
-You might experience some pain during sex if you're healing from an episiotomy or perineal tears, especially extensive tears.
+Hormonal changes might leave your vagina dry and tender, especially if you''re breast-feeding.

 To help ease any discomfort during sex, take it slow.
 Start with cuddling, kissing or massage.
 Gradually build the intensity of stimulation.
 If vaginal dryness is a problem, use a lubricating cream or gel.
 Try different positions to take pressure off any sore areas and control penetration.
-You might also discuss alternatives to vaginal intercourse, such as oral or manual stimulation, until healing is complete.
-Tell your partner what feels good — and what doesn't.
+Tell your partner what feels good — and what doesn''t.